lightning-framework/lightning/README.md

 }
 ```

-We require an `@Before` annotation to be present on each route method using the filter because our design goal was for programmers to be able to look at a route method and see exactly what will happen.
+We require an `@Filter` annotation to be present on each route method using the filter because our design goal was for programmers to be able to look at a route method and see exactly what will happen.

 ### Halt